Hawaii Mesothelioma Lawyer

 Vermiculite of Hawaii Plant

-The Pearl Harbor naval base on Oahu will always be infamous for the attack that occurred in 1941, but it is also an example of how military men and women were exposed to asbestos.
-The Environmental Protection Agency designated the entire harbor complex a Superfund site because of all the toxic chemicals, and those include asbestos.
-Many buildings there have been targeted for abatement and clean up, including an Army barracks and buildings in the shipyard.
-Many veterans of the U.S. military have faced dangers from serving, and those include being exposed to the health risks of asbestos.
+Naval Station Pearl Harbor on Oahu will always be infamous for the attack that occurred in 1941, but it is also an example of how military men and women were exposed to asbestos.
+Because of all the toxic chemicals, including asbestos, the Environmental Protection Agency designated the entire harbor complex as a Superfund site.

 Asbestos Exposure in Schools

-Among the many buildings in Hawaii that contain asbestos are school buildings.
+Among the many buildings in Hawaii that contain asbestos are older school buildings.
 Specific schools in the state have made the news for containing asbestos, for violating asbestos laws, and for putting children and school employees at risk.
-In 2005, nine school buildings in the state were targeted for abatement of asbestos known to be in the ceilings, but 45 more were thought to also have issues with ceiling tiles.
-The issue was not just that there is asbestos in the ceiling, but that the ceiling tiles are deteriorating, which means asbestos could be released into the air.

 Other Hawaiian Sites with Asbestos